jasonrute/functional_programing_workshop/README.md

  5. Consider type safety
  6. Embrace type theory

-***Warning** Python is not a purely functional language and following this advice exactly may cause you to fail your code reviews.
+***Warning** Python is not a purely functional language and following this advice exactly may cause you to write bad Python code.
 Use common sense.*

 ### Why functional programming?